bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### PASL-specific metadata fields

 These fields can only be used when `ArterialSpinLabelingType` is `PASL`.
-See [Appendix XII - ASL](../appendices/arterial-spin-labeling.md#pasl-sequence) for more information on the PASL sequence and the BolusCutOff fields.
+See the [ASL Appendix](../appendices/arterial-spin-labeling.md#pasl-sequence) for more information on the PASL sequence and the BolusCutOff fields.

 <!-- This block generates a metadata table.
 These tables are defined in